TMKAB121/CodeBreakerProject/README.md

+#I'm making an edit to this to test our ability to commit a git project.

 # Use JavaScript to Create a "Code Breaker" Game

 You'll build a Code Breaker game using JavaScript.
 Based off the board game Mastermind, the game will randomly generate a hidden code and the player gets 10 attempts to guess that code based on provided feedback.